-Title: Supporting Participatory Resource Management to Stabilize the Situation in Host Communities
+Title: Supporting Participatory Resource Management to Stabilise the Situation in Host Communities

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Special Initiative "Tackling the root causes of displacement – reintegrating refugees"

 Lead executing agency: Ministry of Water and Irrigation (MWI)

 Overall term: 2015 to 2022

-The supply of clean water in six host communities is improved.
+The availability of clean water in six of the host communities is improved.

-Residents in the six municipalities now also have an opportunity to become involved in their own long-term water supply through the establishment of participatory exchange platforms.
-Local community members, including Syrian refugees, are taking part in working groups and in regular meetings with the responsible water utility and Jordanian politicians to discuss the future construction measures needed.
-Representatives of all groups in society are invited to play their part in ensuring that water is distributed equitably across communities and in helping to prevent conflict over this scarce resource.
+Moreover, residents of the six host communities have an opportunity to become involved in their own long-term water supply through the establishment of participatory exchange platforms.
+Local community members, including Syrian refugees, are taking part in regular multi-stakeholder meetings with the responsible water sector institutions to discuss water-related issues and the future construction measures needed.
+Thus, representatives of all societal groups are playing a pivotal role in ensuring that water is distributed equitably across communities and in alleviating conflicts over this scarce resource.
 Based on the success of the participatory approach, it is foreseen to anchor a participatory resource management concept at the responsible water provider.

-The project is also supporting more than 45 employees of the water utility involved in the project.
-In-service training is equipping employees of the state-run Yarmouk Water Company, for example, to improve the supply to local communities, to plan supply networks and minimise water loss.
+The project is also supporting more than 50 employees of the responsible water utility through capacity development trainings which strengthen their capacities to improve supply to local communities, to plan supply networks and to minimise water losses.
 In all project measures, special consideration is given to those with special needs, such as children and people with disabilities.